How To Successfully Take a Social Media Break This Holiday Season

 Surviving the Social Media Detox

 Social media is an addiction.
-The heady mix of FOO, envy, humor, and relevant news actually interact with serotonin production in your brain.
+The heady mix of FOMO, envy, humor, and relevant news actually interact with serotonin production in your brain.
 This means you will experience a real, if minor, chemical detox from the brain chemistry created by social media browsing.
 In other words, you may find yourself twitchy and craving your social media habits.
-Like being hungry for social media.
+Think of it as being hungry for social media.
 That's okay, we've all been there after a few hours without checking the updates.

 Breathe Through the Urge

-When you start to miss social media, to crave the click-over to your favorite feed, breathe through it.
+When you start to miss social media and want to click-over to your favorite feed, breathe through it.
 It's okay, everyone feels that way when taking a break.
 It's okay to have the urge and to resist that urge.

 Take The Apps Off Your Homepage / Desktop / Bookmarks